Emergent dynamics in excitable flow systems: Model

 We define $V_i$ and $P_i$ as the volume and pressure at node $i$ of the network.
 We assume the following expression for the current $I_{ij}$ that goes from node $i$ to node $j$, through the edge that connects both nodes,

-where the pressure drop is defined as $\Delta P_{ij} = P_j-P_i$ and $\Gamma(\Delta P)$ is a general function of the pressure drop.
+where the pressure drop is defined as \miguel{$\Delta P_{ij} = P_i - P_j$} and $\Gamma(\Delta P)$ is a general function of the pressure drop.
 For the sake of simplicity, unless otherwise noted, we only consider two kinds of vessels.
 The first is nonlinear on the pressure drop with one local maximum and one local minimum:

-where $\Delta P_o$ is a constant with units of pressure.
-The second kind is linear on the pressure drop,
+where $\Delta P_o$ is a constant with units of pressure, see figure \ref{fig_sketches}.
+This phenomenological relation may play an important role in biological systems, see appendix \ref{sec_brain}; moreover, this type of non-monotonic relation can be also engineered in microfluidics devices, see for example \cite{christensen2020viscous,alvarado2017nonlinear}.
+In this work we will also use a linear relation on the pressure drop,

-$\epsilon$ is a non-dimentional constant and $\gamma$ and $h$ are constants with dimensions $([V][P][t])^{-1}$, where $[V],\ [P]$ and $[t]$ are the dimensions for volume, pressure and time, respectively.
-From equations \eqref{eq1}, \eqref{eq2} and \eqref{eq3} if follows that $I_{ij}$ is negative if $P_i>P_j$ and the current travels from $i$ to $j$, whereas it is positive if $P_i<P_j$ and this current travels from $j$ to $i$.
+The parameter $\epsilon$ is a non-dimensional constant and $\gamma$ and $h$ are constants with dimensions $([V][P][t])^{-1}$, where $[V],\ [P]$ and $[t]$ are the dimensions for volume, pressure and time, respectively.
+From equations \eqref{eq1}, \eqref{eq2} and \eqref{eq3} it follows that $I_{ij}$ is positive if $P_i>P_j$ and the current travels from $i$ to $j$, whereas it is negative if $P_i<P_j$ and the current travels from $j$ to $i$.

-Note that we include a quadratic volume term in the expression for $I_{ij}$ and that $\Gamma_{\mathrm{NL}}$ is linear for low pressures drops, ensuring that we recover the scaling of Poiseuille flow at low pressures.
+Note that we include a quadratic volume term in the expression for $I_{ij}$ and that $\Gamma_{\mathrm{NL}}$ is linear for low pressure drops, ensuring that we recover the scaling of Poiseuille flow at low pressures.
 In particular, considering the node volume $V_i$ in the network as a proxy for the volume stored in the region surrounding node $i$ in the real system, we have $V_i \propto R^2$.
 At sufficiently low $\Delta P_{ij}$, $ \Gamma(\Delta P_{ij})$ is linear in the pressure drop and \eqref{eq1} takes the form $I \propto R^4 \Delta P$.
 Assuming that the length of the vessel ($l$) and the viscosity of the fluid ($\mu$) do not change, this scales as Poiseuille flow ($I = \pi R^4 \Delta P/8 \mu l$).
 Of course, depending on the specific characteristics of our system, this may be a strong approximation.
-However, we will see that it is only necessary to have a local maximum in $I_{ij}(\Delta P)$ to be able to produce complex dynamics while maintaining time-independent pressure boundary conditions.
+Nevertheless, a wide range of exponents in the volume factor in equation \eqref{eq1} produce self-sustained oscillations, see supplementary materials.
 We also include a relation that couples volume and pressure,